Carl de Boer, PhD, PLEng

 Emilia Chen

-Emilia is pursuing a BSc in Microbiology & Immunology and Computer Science at the University of British Columbia.
+Emilia completed her BSc in Microbiology & Immunology and Computer Science at the University of British Columbia.
 She did Directed Studies followed by a SBME/GSAT Summer Studentship in the de Boer lab.
-Emilia enjoys integrating multidisciplinary approaches in problem-solving, and the main part of her work is on investigating the grammatical rules in regulatory elements.
+Emilia enjoys integrating multidisciplinary approaches in problem-solving.
+Emilia worked with Ishika and Najmeh on investigating the grammatical rules in regulatory elements.
 Outside of research, Emilia loves exploring the great outdoors and good food.

 Yimin Wang

-Yimin is a co-op student from BCIT who worked on target capture approaches for enriching for specific genomic sequences.
+Yimin was a co-op student from BCIT who worked with Omar and Asfar on target capture approaches for enriching for specific genomic sequences.

 Chris-Andra McIntosh